Biomagnification

 Biomagnification is a process causing the concentration of a substance (crosses) to increase at higher levels of the food chain.

 In this scenario, a pond has been contaminated with toxic waste.
 Further up the food chain, the concentration of the contaminant increases, sometimes resulting in the top consumer dying.

-Biomagnification, also known as bioamplification or biological magnification, is the increase in concentration of a substance, e.g a pesticide, in the tissues of organisms at successively higher levels in a food chain.
-This increase can occur as a result of:
+Biomagnification, also known as bioamplification or biological magnification, is the increase in concentration of a substance in the tissues of organisms at successively higher levels in a food chain.